kunalshrivastavapune25/kunal_all_repos/12_devops-lead-architect/InterviewBible.md

 ---

-## 17. blue green and canary deployment in eks
+## 17. Blue Green and Canary Deployment in EKS

 **What is a Deployment Strategy?**
 A deployment strategy is essential for managing application updates in Kubernetes.
 Many users mistakenly think they can simply uninstall an old version and install a new one, which can lead to significant downtime.
 This is particularly detrimental for organizations like Amazon or Instagram, where even a few minutes of downtime can result in revenue loss and a poor user experience.